skytap/docker-machine-driver-skytap/README.md

 # Skytap Driver for Docker Machine (technical preview)
 Create docker machines on [Skytap](http://www.skytap.com).

-To create machines on [Skytap](http://www.skytap.com), you must supply 3 parameters: your Skytap User Id, your Skytap API Security Token, and VM Id to use as the source image for the new machine.
+To create machines on [Skytap](http://www.skytap.com), you must supply 3 parameters: your Skytap User Id, your Skytap API Security Token, and the VM Id to use as the source image for the new machine.

 ## Configuring credentials
-Before using the Skytap driver, ensure that you've retrieved your API credentials and the credentials on the VM image are properly setup.
+Before using the Skytap driver, retrieve your API credentials and ensure the credentials on the VM image are properly setup.

 ### Skytap API credentials
-Before using the Skytap driver be sure you've retrieved your API key from your Skytap account page.
+The driver uses the Skytap RESTful API to provision the VM and control state.
+You will supply your Skytap login and API key (available from your My Account page).

 ####Command line flags
 You can use the flags `--skytap-user-id` and `--skytap-api-security-token` on the command line:

   $ docker-machine create --driver skytap --skytap-user-id janedoe --skytap-api-security-token 73bc***** ... skytap-machine01

 ####Environment variables
 Alternatively you can use environment variables:

     $ export SKYTAP_USER_ID=janedoe
-    $ export SKYTAP_API_SECURITY_TOPKEN=73bc*****
+    $ export SKYTAP_API_SECURITY_TOKEN=73bc*****
     $ docker-machine create --driver skytap ... skytap-machine01

 ### VM credentials